You only need to submit this information once, not each time you log in. The only time you will need to resubmit this information is if it changes.

 It is important to keep in mind when packing that Tanzanian people dress conservatively, and visitors should do the same.
 Men and women should keep their shoulders covered and shorts should always be knee length.
 The only time when this note is not applicable is on travel days, and our mid-program rest day.

 TRAVEL TO AND FROM TANZANIA

 Ultimately, comfort plays a large part in making long-haul flights pleasurable.
 Always wear comfortable clothes, and this includes your travel shoes.

 - Wear layers – You will need pieces that you can easily take off or put on to help you combat the varying temperatures you encounter throughout your journey.

-- Wear something that you can keep on for the next 24 hours – travel time to our host country including your domestic flight to our international departure airport may exceed 24 hours.
+- Wear something that you can keep on for the next 24 hours – travel time to Tanzania including your domestic travel will be at least 24 hours.

 - Wear clothes that don’t restrict you.

 - Wear natural, breathable fabrics.

 - Wear socks and comfortable footwear.